alexandar1000/ADA/README.md

 This is a [Spring Boot](https://spring.io/projects/spring-boot), [PostgreSQL](https://www.postgresql.org/), and [Angular](https://angular.io/) application which helps developers and stakeholders analyse the architectural structure of GitHub Java projects.
 It focuses on visualising cohesion and coupling in and between classes.
 The implementation relies on [Hibernate](https://hibernate.org/) for interacting with the database, while the migrations are handled by [Flyway](https://flywaydb.org/).
 On the frontend, the graphs are made using [Cytoscape.js](https://js.cytoscape.org/).
-The project uses [a simple Java Android application](https://github.com/alexandar1000/ADA-test-simple-Java-project) for testing.
+The project uses [an example Java Repository](https://github.com/MRHMisu/ADA-Example-Repository) to evaluate ADA's accurecy.

 ## Getting Started